 An SSDI reconsideration involves resubmitting your original claim for Social Security disability benefits.

-Let’s review a few tips to win a disability reconsideration.
+Let’s review a few tips on how to win a disability reconsideration.

 1. Understand Why You Were Denied